Winston-Lin/dziganto.github.io/_posts/2017-5-12-EMR-From-Scratch.md

 10. Setup ZeppelinHub
 ```

-In sum, this is the tutorial that I wish I had long ago.
-I hope you find it useful.

 # Assumptions
 1. You already setup an AWS account.
 It also assumes your region is set appropriately.
 2. Items in **bold** are buttons you click or data input into fields or code that you type.
 3. Items in *italics* are field names.
 4. I include the dollar sign when I'm using the Terminal.
 Do not actually type the dollar sign, only the code that comes after.

 Now on to the tutorial.
-Please follow the steps sequentially unless you've already setup certain aspects like FoxyProxy, if you are using Zeppelin for example.
+Please follow the steps sequentially.

 # Step 1: Create S3 Bucket
 1. Sign in to the AWS Management Console and open the [Amazon S3 console](https://console.aws.amazon.com/s3/).